Your landing page factors into your paid search campaign’s performance

 The landing page experience is one of three factors that go into the quality score Google assigns to your keywords.

 Whenever you or your marketing team employ a landing page in your Google Ads campaign, Google uses a combination of automated systems and human evaluation to assign a score to the landing page experience.
-This score ultimately affects your ad rank, cost per click and positioning in the paid search results.
+This score ultimately affects your ad rank, cost per click and your positioning in comparison to competitors.

 By making a few changes to your landing page, you can reduce the cost of advertising, improve conversions and/or rank higher with your ad.
 Since the landing page is within your direct control, it makes sense to make this task a marketing priority.